caseyg/hire/resources.md

 }
 </style>

-## Public Documents 🌻

 {% include resources.html %}

-## Library
+# Library

-Books that have influenced my thinking.
+Each of these works has influenced my thinking on design and code in some way...

 <section>
 <div class="flex">